Jobboard Finder’s opinion

 The job board objective: BestJobs doesn’t want recruiters or jobseekers to pay for something they don’t actually get.
 That’s why the focus is on looking before buying.

 Recruiter observations: Ultimately, recruiters and jobseekers create the same account.
-You just switch from work to hire at the top of the page.
-You have two different photos for your recruiter and jobseeker accounts (but only one e-mail address and one number).
 For the recruiter account, you choose an identification number (or you enter a fiscal number for the company).
-An e-mail address and a mobile number are required.
+A LinkedIn account, Gmail account or Facebook account is enough for an account.
 You can browse candidate profiles for free (the uploaded CVs and contact information are hidden until you pay though) and you can even translate them (Romanian, Hungarian, English, French, German, Italian, Serbian).
 You can choose to view only candidates who have been active over the last 6 months, as well as filter the candidates (experience and spoken languages).
 In the profile, you can see the languages they speak, when they last updated their profile, their past experience, education, whether they are willing to move for work or are interested in part time work, a photo, the age and the gender.

 Jobseeker observations: It’s easy to create an account and the online CV isn’t compulsory.
 You can specify the language in which you are writing.
 You can download what your CV looks like on their website and upload your own (which not all recruiters can see unfortunately).
 Some job offers have additional questions and BestJobs suggests jobs based on what other applicants also applied to.
 If you want to be a bit sneaky, you can include your name by putting into your online profile.
+Employees can follow companies and like or dislike job offers.

 Reactivity: They answer very fast on chat support and are quite helpful!